huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 ![wb_notebook_conda_env.png](./images/wb_notebook_conda_env.png)

+### How can I install apt packages?

+We recommend that you install apt packages in your Conda environments since these will be installed on disk and such be persistent during restarts (regular apt commands run in terminal will be removed during your next restart).
+Search [anaconda](https://anaconda.org/) to identify your package name and get going with your installation.

 ## Management

-### How can I scrape my server and start from scratch?
+### How can I restart my workbench environment and start from scratch?

+Sometimes you might want to start over with a fresh environment:

-Select control panel in top right corner:
+(1) Select control panel in top right corner:

 ![wb_topbar_cp.png](./images/wb_topbar_cp.png)

-Then in the control panel hit stop server:
+(2) Then in the control panel hit stop server:

 ![wb_cp_stopserver.png](./images/wb_cp_stopserver.png)